peteroupc/MailLib/api/com.upokecenter.text.Idna.md

 ## Methods

 * `static String DecodeDomainName(String value)`<br>
- Tries to encode each XN-label of the given domain name into Unicode.
+ Tries to encode each XN-label of the specified domain name into Unicode.

 * `static String EncodeDomainName(String value)`<br>
  Tries to encode each label of a domain name with code points outside the